-Camping means different things to different people.
-Some travelers relish the idea of roughing it with only the basics, while others load up their car with every possible creature comfort.
+Camping checklist means a lot to camper.
+Some campers relish the idea of roughing it with only the basics, while others load up their car with every possible creature comfort.
 We prefer a happy medium: All the basics plus a few creature comforts (a chair for stargazing, a fluffy pillow, and maybe a tableware for the perfect campsite breakfast) for a weekend outdoors.

 For casual car campers—those who prefer to drive to a campsite rather than hiking or biking in—you’ll still need all of the essentials: Tent, sleeping bag, warm clothes, food, and a way to cook it all.
 But you also have the space to bring a bit more than just the basics.
 To make sure you’re prepared and comfortable, use this camping checklist to guarantee you pack everything you need.